Anjingkun/SafeSteer/README.md

 bash scripts/run_llama32_3b.sh    # For Llama-3.2-3B-Instruct
 ```

+> [!NOTE]
-📝 **Note:** Our training scripts use Weights & Biases (WandB) for logging.
+> Our training scripts use Weights & Biases (WandB) for logging.
 You may need to log in to your account by running `wandb login` in your terminal before executing the scripts.

 ## ⚙️ Key Arguments